“Guess how old I am?”

 Said the sales lady at the souk in Marrakesh in Morocco as I was holding two bottles of agran oil in my hands, and trying to decide if I should buy more of this miracle oil to take home.
 I tried figuring out a polite way to tell her I can not start guessing a woman’s age, because no matter which culture, it’s never OK to guess a woman’s age wrong, especially if it goes way off (on the high end!).

 “No, really.
 You guess how old I am.
-I use this oil every day and look at my skin,” she said.
+I use this oil every day and look at my skin,”

 Yet, I couldn’t tell the woman she looked around my age, mid to late 30’s, but the way she dressed, she could be 50 years old, so I really wasn’t quite sure.
 Her skin was smooth, with less wrinkles around eyes than what I had.